amajai/image-dx-ai/README.md

 ## Important Disclaimers

+> [!WARNING]
-⚠️ **MEDICAL DISCLAIMER**: This tool is for educational and informational purposes only.
+> **MEDICAL DISCLAIMER**: This tool is for educational and informational purposes only.
 All analyses should be reviewed by qualified healthcare professionals.
 Do not make medical decisions based solely on this analysis.

-## API Keys Required

-1. **Google Gemini API**: Get from [Google AI Studio](https://makersuite.google.com/app/apikey)
-2. **Tavily Search API**: Get from [Tavily](https://tavily.com/)

 **Note**: This is a prototype for educational purposes.
 Always consult qualified healthcare professionals for medical decisions.